2020 United States presidential election in West Virginia

 The 2020 United States presidential election in West Virginia was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 West Virginia voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
-West Virginia has five electoral votes in the Electoral College.
+West Virginia had five electoral votes in the Electoral College.

 Trump easily carried West Virginia on Election Day by 38.9 points, down from 42.1 points in 2016.
-Prior to the election, all 16 news organizations declared West Virginia a safe red state.
+Prior to the election, all 16 news organizations declared West Virginia a safe, or likely, red state.
+This was the first time ever that an incumbent Republican carried the state while losing re–election.

-With 68.62% of its vote, this would prove to be Trump’s second strongest state in 2020, only behind Wyoming, and overall would be the largest share of the vote won by any presidential candidate in West Virginia.
+With 68.62% of its vote, this would prove to be Trump's second strongest state in 2020, only behind Wyoming, and overall would be the largest share of the vote won by any presidential candidate in West Virginia.

-Although West Virginia has become a very safe Republican stronghold in recent elections, Biden is only the third Democrat ever to win the presidency without carrying the state, after Barack Obama and Woodrow Wilson.
+Since West Virginia has only become a very safe Republican stronghold in recent elections, Biden is only the third Democrat ever to win the presidency without carrying the state, after Barack Obama and Woodrow Wilson.